trang1618/treeheatr-manuscript/manuscript.md

 This package has been released as open source software expected to receive contribution from other developers.

 Future works on *treeheatr* include enhancements such as supporting heatmap visualization of a holdout set and highlighting the tree branches that point to a specific holdout sample.
-Simple data preprocess beyond scaling and normalizing the column may be beneficial for handling outliers and missing data points and thus constructing more robust models and more informative visualizations.
+Simple data preprocess beyond scaling and normalizing the features may be beneficial for handling outliers and missing data points, which might result in more robust models and informative visualizations.

 ## Acknowledgements